Tine Thing Helseth: Concert and festival performances

-Helseth has performed with orchestras including the Vienna Symphony, Beethoven Academie, Capella Cracoviensis, the Norwegian Chamber Orchestra, Liverpool Philharmonic, Shanghai Symphony Orchestra, RTV Slovenia Symphony Orchestra, Oslo Camerata, Camerata Nordica, Württembergische Philharmonie, the Trondheim Soloists, Norwegian symphony orchestras, Norwegian Army bands and other brass and wind ensembles.
+Helseth has performed with orchestras including the Vienna Symphony, Beethoven Academie, Capella Cracoviensis, the Norwegian Chamber Orchestra, Royal Liverpool Philharmonic, Shanghai Symphony Orchestra, RTV Slovenia Symphony Orchestra, Oslo Camerata, Camerata Nordica, Württembergische Philharmonie, the Trondheim Soloists, Norwegian symphony orchestras, Norwegian Army bands and other brass and wind ensembles.

+Later biographical sources list further orchestral collaborations with the Bamberg Symphony, NDR Elbphilharmonie Orchestra, Gürzenich Orchestra Cologne, Tonkünstler Orchestra, Philharmonia Orchestra, BBC Scottish Symphony Orchestra, Warsaw Philharmonic, Rotterdam Philharmonic Orchestra, Oslo Philharmonic, Bergen Philharmonic Orchestra, Helsinki Philharmonic Orchestra, Danish National Symphony Orchestra, Royal Stockholm Philharmonic Orchestra, Minnesota Orchestra, Baltimore Symphony Orchestra, Cincinnati Symphony Orchestra, Singapore Symphony Orchestra, KBS Symphony Orchestra, Hong Kong Philharmonic Orchestra, Melbourne Symphony Orchestra, Auckland Philharmonia, Taiwan Philharmonic, Staatsorchester Hannover, Staatsorchester Stuttgart and Orquesta Sinfónica de Navarra.

+Conductors with whom Helseth has worked in concerts or recordings include Eivind Aadland, Ole Kristian Ruud, Miguel Harth-Bedoya, Vasily Petrenko, Matthias Pintscher, Thomas Søndergård, Nayden Todorov, Per Kristian Skalstad, Fabio Luisi, Petr Popelka, Alpesh Chauhan and Aziz Shokhakimov.

 She has appeared at music festivals including Bergen International Festival, Kissinger Summer Festival and Usedomer Music Festival.
+Later festival appearances with tenThing and as a soloist have included the BBC Proms, Schleswig-Holstein Musik Festival, Beethovenfest Bonn, Rheingau Musik Festival, Gstaad, MDR Musiksommer, Mecklenburg-Vorpommern, Merano and Bremen.

 In 2007 Helseth performed at the Nobel Peace Prize Concert.

 Helseth has also performed more than five times in the United States.
 In 2009, she performed at the National Gallery of Art in Washington, D.C.; in 2011, at Carnegie Hall in New York City and the Struthers Library Theatre in Warren, Pennsylvania; in 2014, at Bass Performance Hall in Fort Worth, Texas.
 In 2019, she toured the United States with her all-female brass group, tenThing.

 In 2012, she opened the memorial concert for the 2011 Norway attacks by playing trumpet from the roof of Oslo City Hall.

 In 2013 she appeared twice in the BBC Proms, performing with tenThing at the Cadogan Hall and also at the Royal Albert Hall.
+The same year, she appeared as soloist in the London premiere of Matthias Pintscher's Chute d'Étoiles with Marco Blaauw and the BBC Scottish Symphony Orchestra under Pintscher.

 She performed at the Australian Festival of Chamber Music in 2018, and in 2024 gave a master class at the Australian National Academy of Music as well as playing Weinberg's Trumpet Concerto with the Melbourne Symphony Orchestra.
+In the 2023–24 season she was listed for performances with the Melbourne Symphony Orchestra, Auckland Philharmonia, Taiwan Philharmonic, Staatsorchester Hannover, Staatsorchester Stuttgart and Orquesta Sinfónica de Navarra, and for the premiere of a concerto for violin and trumpet by Xi Wang with violinist Karen Gomyo and the Dallas Symphony Orchestra under Fabio Luisi.